hashicorp/terraform-aws-consul-ecs/examples/locality-aware-routing/README.md

 This example demonstrates how Consul routes traffic based on the locality where the ECS tasks are deployed.
 As of 1.17, Consul only supports locality aware routing within a single partition.
 Support for multiple partitions and multiple cluster peers will soon be added in the upcoming releases.

-**Note**: This feature only works for a Consul enterprise installation setup.
+**Note**: The locality aware routing feature requires Consul Enterprise.

 ![Example architecture](https://github.com/hashicorp/terraform-aws-consul-ecs/blob/main/_docs/locality-aware-routing-arch.png?raw=true)